 This creates a context that structurally favours car mobility, pulling in the direction opposite to stated commitments to mobility systems centred around public and active transport, hence constituting a crucial barrier to modal shift.
-While the policies analysed as part of this report comprise more specific interventions in our transport systems, it is important to acknowledge that the success of a modal shift strategy relies on these broader changes in the way in which transport policy and urban planning may reduce car dependency.
+While the policies analysed as part of this report comprise more specific interventions in our transport systems, it is important to acknowledge that the success of a modal shift strategy relies on broader changes in the way in which transport policy and urban planning may reduce car dependency.
+Recent initiatives from the Scottish Government, such as the Strategic Transport Projects Review 2, aiming to prioritise sustainable transport projects, and the impending introduction of the National Planning Framework 4, which will allow authorities to embed the Sustainable Travel and Investment Hierarchies into their Local Plans and decision making, showing that this necessary change in our approach to transport and urban planning is already underway.

 On the other hand, this also means that fundamental changes in transport and urban planning can be leveraged by the bus and coach industry to increase patronage and accelerate modal shift.
 In fact, policies seeking to achieve modal shift from cars onto buses and coaches are just one part of a wider range of interventions to reduce the need to travel overall, increase active travel, boost shared transport and encourage modal shift to all public transport modes; which, crucially, reinforce each other.
-In more practical terms, this means that a more integrated transport system is a key condition for achieving a sizable modal shift, particularly when taking a 'whole journey' approach that considers how the "first and last mile" are travelled: an adequate bus network can help reduce car trips to train stations (or enable train journeys altogether for those without access to a car), and safer, more attractive infrastructure for active travel maximises the effective reach of the bus network.
+In more practical terms, this means that a more integrated transport system is a key condition for achieving a sizable modal shift, particularly when taking a 'whole journey' approach that considers how the 'first and last mile' are travelled: an adequate bus network can help reduce car trips to train stations (or enable train journeys altogether for those without access to a car), and safer, more attractive infrastructure for active travel maximises the effective reach of the bus network.